-The Ergodriven Topo Comfort Mat is a clear favorite among our test team.
+Our testers had an unmistakable preference for the Ergodriven Topo Comfort.
 Its solid foam construction creates a damp feeling that both cushions and supports, allowing us to stand for long periods without tiring.
 Given that the conventional wisdom around standing desks is to alternate between both standing and sitting, having a mat that easily slides under your desk makes this transition a lot easier.
 The Topo's raised edges allowed us to push the mat quickly under the desk and pull it back out with one foot.
-We discovered that the mat's size works best with desks with nothing underneath it.
+We discovered that the mat's size works best with desks with nothing underneath them.
 Our testers found that they stood and worked longer atop this mat than others due to the various feet positions this model promotes.

-The Topo is one of the most expensive mats we tested, though it does come in a slightly smaller, less pricey size.
+The Topo is one of the most expensive mats we tested, though it is also available in a slightly smaller, more affordable size.
 It's also more of a one-trick pony than the other mats.
 If you're serious about alternating between standing and sitting at your desk and want a high-quality mat, the Ergodriven Topo is an investment that your feet will appreciate.

-The Imprint CumulusPRO Commercial Couture Strata is the only mat we tested that's certified by the National Floor Safety Institute, which makes the price tag easier to stomach.
-The Imprint's damp cushioning is less soft than other mats, but combined with its firm support, it is one that reviewers could stand on for long periods without fatigue.
+The Imprint CumulusPRO Commercial Couture Strata is the only mat we tested to be certified by the National Floor Safety Institute, which makes the price tag a bit easier to swallow.
+The Imprint's damp cushioning isn't as soft as other mats, but its firm support made it one that our testers could stand on for long periods without fatigue.
 We found the Imprint exceptionally comfortable and were impressed with its stability on hardwood floors.
-The bottom of the mat clung to the floor surface hard enough to require us to peel the mat off to move it.
+The bottom of the mat clung to the floor surface well enough that we had to peel the mat up to move it.

 As you might imagine, the strong adhesion makes the Imprint harder to move than other mats we tested, most of which we could lift easily.
-And while it's not the most attractive mat, nor one that comes in a litany of colors and sizes, if you're looking for a solidly built, supportive, and stable flat mat, the Imprint CumulusPRO is our first recommendation.
+Despite not being the most attractive mat, nor one that comes in a litany of colors and sizes, this is still our first recommendation for a solidly built, supportive, and stable flat mat.

-The Clever mat does have a thinner middle than other raised mats that we tested, but its stability, easy storage, and 7-year warranty make it an excellent option for someone seeking a raised mat that doesn't break the bank.
+The Clever mat has a thinner middle than other raised mats that we tested, but its stability and easy storage make it an excellent option for someone seeking a raised mat that doesn't break the bank.

-That said, our reviewers found they were quick to sink into the mat, and it was easy to leave footprints.
+That said, our reviewers found themselves quickly sinking into the mat, and it was easy to leave footprints.
 We think this mat is best for short stints of standing, which is all some people want to get a break from sitting.
-The mat's softness, versatility, lifetime warranty, and price point make the ComfiLife a great value mat if you prefer a cushier ride.
+The mat's softness, versatility, and price point make the ComfiLife a great value mat if you prefer a cushier ride.

 Its hardwood construction makes the FEZIBO the firmest of all the mats tested.
-That it requires the user to balance means it's not a great fit if you're easily distracted.
+Because it requires the user to balance, it may not be a great fit for those who are easily distracted.
 The FEZIBO is an excellent option if you're not married to the idea of a flat, stationary mat or if you have a smaller office space.
 Our testers also recommend this mat most for restless legs.

 Gorilla is also the brand behind the Gorilla Grip Kangaroo Original mat.
-Its construction and warranty are similar, and it, too, comes in an array of sizes and colors.
+Its construction is similar, and it, too, comes in an array of sizes and colors.
 The Kangaroo has a slightly firmer and more supportive feel.
 Its surface is also smoother, which gives it a slippier feel if you're in socks but makes it a breeze to clean.

 The Kangaroo also showed lift on one corner that continued along its length, making it a potential trip hazard, especially on smoother surfaces.
 Similar to its Gorilla sibling, the Kangaroo also showed signs of travel on hardwood.
 If you have hardwood floors you want to use this on, we recommend adding non-skid strips to the bottom of this model.
-Consider this mat if you're primarily using it on a carpeted surface and non-toxic construction, a respectable warranty, and size and color options are a priority.
+Consider this mat if you're primarily using it on a carpeted surface and if you prioritize non-toxic construction or size and color options.